 Since Shopify is a simple interface, it can mostly deal with low-volume inventories such as those for small businesses.
 Several features can be further added to Shopify by incorporating extensions such as those for promotional sales and discounts for registered users.

 For Adobe Commerce, the basic inventory management system is supplemented by several advanced features that allow it to cater to medium and large enterprises.
 The inventory management can be made easier by adding extensions such as those that help the inventory be classified along the lines of product types or colors.
 The effort required for their setup is well worth the ease that users experience when managing the inventory.

 Employing useful SEO techniques allow brands to market their products in a manner that promises good returns.
 Shopify offers limited SEO options, which include optimizing the inventory, using meta tags, and editing product pages.
 Further optimization can be achieved by modifying file structures to facilitate in SEO.

 Shopify comes with an initial free trial that eventually requires users to subscribe to the platform.
 The subscription fees vary as per the type of Shopify package purchased.
-Magento begins with a basic free platform that goes on towards increased subscription fees depending on the complexity of the Magento platform chosen by the users.
+Adobe Commerce begins with a basic free platform that goes on towards increased subscription fees depending on the complexity of the Adobe Commerce platform chosen by the users.

 The Bottom Line!

 Is Shopify cheaper than Magento (Adobe Commerce)?